Skip to content

-Finance and Legal Nonprofit Credential will be held in August 2024.
+Finance and Legal Nonprofit Credential will be held on July 16 and 27, 2025.*

-Each of the nine UNA Credential courses is offered online, once in a calendar year.
+Each of the nine Nonprofit Credential courses is offered online, once in a calendar year.
 Please check the UNA Event Calendar for all upcoming courses.

 Cost: